see-quick/StrimKKhaos/README.md

 # StrimKKhaos

-# StrimKKhaos: Chaos Engineering for Apache Kafka on Kubernetes
+# PoC of StrimKKhaos: Chaos Engineering for Apache Kafka on Kubernetes

 ## Overview